Animeshz/site/content/journal/2023/June.md

 Had travelled Lucknow more than ever (with my Dad coming here before we leave for home).
 After that, we finally departed to Allahabad through Cab at 9AM for taking a direct flight to Raipur, which we finally reached at 6:30PM.

+## Entertainment

+Finished watching [The Flash Season 3](https://en.wikipedia.org/wiki/The_Flash_(season_3)), a SciFi series with alot of pressure handling going on with time-travel side-effects, working with detective and great visuals.

+<sub>The Flash is a character based on DC Comics.</sub>

+## Books

+Read first 2 chapters of [Ikigai](https://en.wikipedia.org/wiki/Ikigai).
+Start applying anti-aging secrets of city of Okinawa (situated in Japan, a city of centernarians - every 24.55% of people over there live over age of 100 years).

+Read [4 Hour Work Week](https://en.wikipedia.org/wiki/The_4-Hour_Workweek) halfway through (till chapter 7), start applying the principles which is what next 2 points below are.

 ## Reinstall Void on ZFS

 I've moved my setup to use [21.01 ZFS filesystem](/notes/20-29--DevEnvironment/21--Linux/21.01-ZFS.html), it has got me a lot of benefits such as extra storage (reported 1.48x compression ratio w/ lz4 compression method), pooled storage i.e. multiple volume all share same storage space, atomic r/w, snapshots, and many more (you could even merge two disks later).